 Planning ahead

-- Assess your loved one’s financial status.
-Find out how much income they receive from Social Security, retirement plans, annuities and investments, and the value of property they own.
+Find out how much income they receive from Social Security, retirement plans, annuities and investments, as well as the value of any real estate that they own.
 Will they struggle to pay long-term care costs?
-You might look into Medicaid.
-An attorney who specializes in elder law may be able to advise you on qualifying for Medicaid.
+If so, it may be advisable for them to discuss Medicaid qualification requirements and benefits with a qualified elder care attorney.

-- Listen to their wishes.
 Remember, the goal is to help elderly family members maintain as much control over their lives as possible, should they be affected by a medical setback.
 Sketch out a plan of eventualities in advance, so you know exactly what they would like to happen.

-- Explore care and service providers.
 Seek out recommendations on assisted-living facilities, nursing homes and local in-home health agencies.
+If you or your loved one has a long-term care policy, you can reach out to that insurance company to ask for this type of information.
 Find out what meal delivery and transportation options are available in your area.
 Size up facilities by meeting with staff and, if possible, residents.
 See whether the site is clean and has a current license.

 Arranging care